 The resources listed at the bottom of the page can help you figure out the number of calories in different types of food, as well as help you estimate your basal metabolic rate (number of calories per day).

 The image to the right shows an example of how to complete the log.
-The Nutrition Facts on most store-bought food gives the serving size, calories, and fat calories.
+The Nutrition Facts on most store-bought food gives the serving size, calories, fat content, etc.

 Diet, Calorie, and Nutrition Resources

 - Ideal Weight Chart by Vertex42.com - Use our charts to find your ideal target weight.

 - BMR Calculator at CalcNexus.com - Uses the Harris Benedict formula to estimate the calories per day needed to maintain your current weight.

 - Calories Burned Calculator at CalcNexus.com - Estimate the amount of calories burned for different activities.